elixir-geolix/geolix/README.md

 To get started you need to define one or more `:databases` to use for lookups.
 Each database definition is a map with at least two fields:

 - `:id` - an identifier for this database, usable to limit lookups to a single database if you have defined more than one
 - `:adapter` - the adapter module used to handle lookup requests.
-See the part "Adapter Configuration" in this document for additional information
+See the part "Adapters" in this document for additional information

 Depending on the adapter you may need to provide additional values.